sendbird/sendbird-calls-ios/README.md

 ### Manual set-up

 If you do not prefer to use `CocoaPods` or `Carthage` to install Calls SDK, here is an alternative.
-You can choose to manually integrate `SendbirdCalls` directly into your project.
-The `SendbirdCalls` framework is provided as a fat `.framework` file and a `.xcframework` file.
+You can choose to manually integrate `SendBirdCalls` directly into your project.
+The `SendBirdCalls` framework is provided as a fat `.framework` file and a `.xcframework` file.

 1. Download the framework file by one of the following.
     - Direct download from git releases